mopga/aerospike-docker/README.md

-# Aerospike DB cluster in docker-compose with autodiskovery and scaling.
+# Aerospike DB cluster in docker-compose with auto discovery and scaling ability.

 ## INSTALL AND RUN